nib-health-funds/spa-page-collection/README.md

 #### Options:

-- `basePath` - The common part of the path for all the pages.
+- `baseUrl` - The common URL path for all pages.

 ### .prepend(page)